 • $r_f$: risk-free rate

-• $W$: $N$-dimensional vector of portfolio weights, only for risky assets
+• $W$: $N$-dimensional vector of portfolio weights for risky assets

-• $\mu$: $N$-dimensional vector of expected returns of risky assets
+• $\mu$: $N$-dimensional vector of expected returns for risky assets

 The problem:

-Note: the weight summation constraint is already included.
+Note: The weight summation constraint is already included in the formulation.

 Lagrangian: